ATOS-VIRTUAL-CARE/vcs-realtime-sdk-web-demo/README.md

-# realtime-sdk-demo-web
+# VCS Realtime SDK sample application for web clients

-This example application uses the [vcs-realtime-sdk](https://sdk.virtualcareservices.net/) SDK to demonstrate a virtual room users can join with audio and/or video.
-Two parts make up the application:
+This sample application uses the [Virtual Care Service (VCS) Realtime JavaScript SDK](https://sdk.virtualcareservices.net/) to demonstrate how users use join virtual rooms to interact with audio and/or video.

+The application has two parts:

-1. **Application server**: The application server is a nodejs app that serves two purposes, a) serve the frontend vuejs application, and b) create rooms on behalf of the frontend application using the [REST API](https://sdk.virtualcareservices.net/sdks/rest/) of the VCS Cloud System.
+1. **Application server**: The application server is a Node.js app that serves two purposes, a) serve the frontend Vue.js application, and b) create rooms on behalf of the frontend application using the [VCS REST API](https://sdk.virtualcareservices.net/sdks/rest/).

-2. **Frontend vue app**: The frontend app uses the vcs-realtime-sdk JavaScript SDK to join the room.
+2. **Frontend Vue app**: The frontend app uses the [VCS Realtime JavaScript SDK](https://sdk.virtualcareservices.net/) to join the virtual room.
 Peer-2peer WebRTC is used for media communication.

 A live demo is hosted at <https://sdk-demo.virtualcareservices.net/>.

-> At this time only two participants can join a room, but that restriction will be lifted shortly.
+> At this time only two participants can join a room - multi-party calls coming soon.

-## Get the code
+## Running the code on your environment

+### Getting the code

+Clone this repository and install the dependencies.

 ```bash
 git clone https://github.com/ATOS-VIRTUAL-CARE/realtime-sdk-demo-web